 In 2008, the University of Utah joined the American College & University Presidents’ Climate Commitment, which dedicated our campus to reaching carbon neutrality by the year 2050.
 In response, the Sustainability Office with campus-wide support created the 2010 Climate Action Plan as a map toward a carbon-neutral campus.
 In 2019, President Watkins signed the Presidents’ Climate Leadership Commitments renewing the university’s commitment to carbon neutrality by 2050 and placing the institution on a path towards resilience and adaptation.
 Track the university’s progress on our Climate Commitment page.

-In 2019, the University joined the University Climate Change Coalition (UC3) – a group of 20 leading North American research universities (including University of California, University of Colorado, Boulder, Univeristy of Michigan and others) that have committed to mobilizing their resources and expertise to accelerate local and regional climate action in partnership with businesses, cities and states, foundations, and other organizations.
+In 2019, the university joined the University Climate Change Coalition (UC3) – a group of 20 leading North American research universities (including University of California, University of Colorado, Boulder, University of Michigan and others) that have committed to mobilizing their resources and expertise to accelerate local and regional climate action in partnership with businesses, cities and states, foundations, and other organizations.